Firmness: Varies (3 firmness options)

 Price Range: $1,099-$2,399

 The Mattress Nerd’s Take: The Brooklyn Spartan Hybrid combines plush pressure relief with mobility and bounce in a way that should appeal to a wide variety of sleepers.
 Customers can choose from three firmness levels (soft, medium and firm), and most sleeper types should be able to find a setting that supports their bodyweight and encourages healthy alignment in their preferred sleeping position.
-It’s one of Brooklyn Bedding’s more expensive options (a Queen size costs $1,999 before discounts), so the price tag may steer budget-shoppers away.
+It’s one of Brooklyn Bedding’s more expensive options (a Queen size costs $1,999 before discounts), so the price tag may not be the best affordable mattress.
 However, this bed is a great choice if you’re open to investing in a high-quality hybrid and want the benefits of the Nanobionic technology in the cover to promote recovery for your active lifestyle.
+The Brooklyn Bedding brand is one of the best online mattress brands.

 You can choose between a soft, medium or firm version of the Spartan, and the comfort level you choose will greatly affect how well it suits your body type.
 For the sake of simplicity, our chart below includes ratings for the most popular option for each body type; we’ve rated the soft option for lightweight sleepers, the medium option for average-weight sleepers and the firm option for heavyweight sleepers.
 In terms of firmness, we think the soft option is about a medium-soft, while the medium and firm options are medium and medium-firm, respectively.